miso-lims/miso-lims/docs/user_manual/worksets.md

 You can also create a new workset from a selection of items on the Samples, Libraries, or Library Aliquots lists.
 On any of these lists, select the items that you would like to include in a new workset and click the "Add to Workset" button in the toolbar at the top of the table.
 In the dialog that appears, choose "New Workset."
-Enter an alias and description for the new workset and click the "Create" button.
+Complete the form for the new workset and click the "Create" button.
+After the workset has been created, another dialog will allow you to navigate to the Edit Workset page if you choose.